MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 * `.set-or-append` and `.append` commands will preserve the schema unless `extend_schema` ingestion property is set to `true`.
 If the schema is modified, this happens before the actual data ingestion in its own transaction, so a failure to ingest the data doesn't mean the schema wasn't modified.
-* It is **strongly recommended** that the data for ingestion be limited to less than 1 GB per ingestion operation.
+* It's **strongly recommended** that the data for ingestion be limited to less than 1 GB per ingestion operation.
 Multiple ingestion commands may be used, if necessary.
 * Data ingestion is a resource-intensive operation that might affect concurrent activities on the cluster, including running queries.
 Avoid running "too many" such commands together at the same time.